meant-ion/TuringMod/README.md

 	- !editgame: changes the category on the stream (CURRENTLY IN PROGRESS/BENCHED FOR A LITTLE WHILE)\
 				 * most likely to become a similar block of code to change the title/tags for a stream

+	- !botlinks: allows channel moderators/streamer to control if the bot can post links in chat or not
+				* useful to avoid conflicts with NightBot/StreamLabs/StreamElements/etc.

 	- !post: generates a comment through OpenAI's GPT-3 API with the prompt being the comments in the chat NOW FULLY ENABLED AS OF AUGUST 10, 2021